scorpiodiagrams/fdg/wiki/appendix_a.md

 ;; 720
 ```

-Here, the symbol =factlp= following the =let= is locally defined to be a procedure that has the variables =count= and =answer= as its formal parameters.
+Here, the symbol #Code(factlp) following the #Code(let) is locally defined to be a procedure that has the variables #Code(count) and #Code(answer) as its formal parameters.
 It is called the first time with the expressions 1 and 1, initializing the loop.
-Whenever the procedure named =factlp= is called later, these variables get new values that are the values of the operand expressions =(+ count 1)= and =(* count answer)=.
+Whenever the procedure named #Code(factlp) is called later, these variables get new values that are the values of the operand expressions #Code((+ count 1#)) and #Code((#* count answer#)).

 ### Compound Data --- Lists and Vectors

 Data can be glued together to form compound data structures.
 A list is a data structure in which the elements are linked sequentially.
 A Scheme vector is a data structure in which the elements are packed in a linear array.
 New elements can be added to lists, but to access the $n$th element of a list takes computing time proportional to $n$.
 By contrast a Scheme vector is of fixed length, and its elements can be accessed in constant time.
 All data structures in this book are implemented as combinations of lists and Scheme vectors.
 Compound data objects are constructed from components by procedures called constructors and the components are accessed by selectors.

-The procedure =list= is the constructor for lists.
-The selector =list-ref= gets an element of the list.
+The procedure #Code(list) is the constructor for lists.
+The selector #Code(list-ref) gets an element of the list.
 All selectors in Scheme are zero-based.
 For example,

 ```Scheme
 (define a-list (list 6 946 8 356 12 620))